The Personal Website of Mark W. Dawson

 Given the low probability of these events occurring, and in the proper sequence, he believes that the development of intelligent life has a low probability.

 Given all of the above, the number of planets capable of supporting advanced life in our galaxy may be very small.
 This constrictive number of advanced life capable planets may be why SETI has not discovered any evidence of intelligent life after several decades of searching for it.
+At the same time you need to consider that an Apocalyptic Event could have wipe out life or a civilization on another planet, as I have written in my science article on “Apocalyptic Events”.

 Another question is not the number of extraterrestrial civilizations, but the number of extraterrestrial civilizations in their current state of evolutionary and technological development that would have a mutual interest in communications.
 If you think about where human civilization was at the beginning of the 20th century, versus where we are at the beginning of the 21st century, we would probably have little interest in communicating with an early 20th-century civilization, and probably no interest in communicating with a pre-20th-century civilization.
 After all, they had no radio or television, no air or space flight, automobiles were newfangled and scarce, electrification and the utilization of fossil fuels was just beginning, industrialization was just starting, and labor was a crude and brute force process.
 And where will we be at the end of the 21st century?
 Anyone living today would probably not recognize our civilization at the end of the 21st century.